-The 2015 recipient of the RSA was Dr Hassan Hijazi from Data61/ANU, the 2016 recipient was Dr Sondoss El-Sawah from UNSW, and the 2017 recipient was Dr Ali Eshragh, and the 2018 recipient was Dr Sanjoy Paul, and the 2019 recipient was Dr Zahra HosseiniFard, and the 2020 recipient was Asghar Moeini.
+The 2015 recipient of the RSA was Dr Hassan Hijazi from Data61/ANU, the 2016 recipient was Dr Sondoss El-Sawah from UNSW, the 2017 recipient was Dr Ali Eshragh, and the 2018 recipient was Dr Sanjoy Paul, and the 2019 recipient was Dr Zahra HosseiniFard, and the 2020 recipient was Asghar Moeini.

 Citations for Previous ASOR Rising Star Award Winners